 In some areas of the country, real estate is considered essential, meaning the work of buying and selling houses can continue in a modified way.
 In other areas of the country, real estate isn’t considered essential, and home sales aren’t moving forward.

 If the latter is the case where you live, then no matter how badly you want to buy a house right now, you simply can’t until prohibitions are lifted.
 Stay-at-home orders are changing by the day, as is the definition of services deemed essential, so keep track of the situation in your area.
 Your local Realtor association or your agent can advise you about restrictions locally.

-The good news is that if real estate is an essential service where you live, the homebuying process is now more streamlined, says Shanan Steere, a Move Safe-certified agent in Johnson County, Missouri.
+The good news is that if real estate is an essential service where you live, the homebuying process is now more streamlined, says Shanan Steere, a top real estate agent in Johnson County, Missouri.
 “The tire-kicking has stopped,” she says.